pateldeev/cs480Patel/PA7/README.md

 ./Solar_System
 ```

+## Configuration File - Extra Credit
+This program makes use of configuration files to specifcy the characteristics of the solar system.
+The configuration file can be loaded with the '-l' command line flag.
+By default, the "launch/DefaultConfig.txt" file is loaded.
+The data in the file must appear in the order shown.
+You should only change the values.
+Adding new lines/variables cause errors.

 ## IMGUI Menu System
 There is a menu system that runs in a separate window.
 The menu system can be used to update various parameters related to object rendering. <br>
-This can be turned off using the '-m 0' command line flag.
-See Command Line Arguments section for details.
+This can be turned off via the configuration file.
+See the example file given.

 ## Shaders
 The GLSL source code for the vertex and fragment shaders must be located under the "shaders/" directory. <br>
 By default, the vertex shader code is in "vertShader.vert" and the fragment shader code is in "fragShader.frag".
-You can specify the name of the files via the '-f' and '-v' flags.
-See Command Line Arguments section for details.
+You can specify the name of the files via the configuration.
+See the example file given.

 ## Keyboard & Mouse Controls
 IMPORTANT: For any of the controls to work, the main window (not menu window) must be selected. <br>